martin-rohwedder/MySQL-Backup-Manager/README.md

 # MySQL Backup Manager 1.3 #

+** NOTICE: ** This version is out of date, the newest version can be found at https://github.com/cbaerike/MySQL-Backup-Manager/releases which is maintained by cbaerike (Much appreciated).

 > MySQL Backup Manager is a simple solution, which automates the process of taking dayli backups, of your MySQL databases.
 The software consists of a Windows service, which handles the automatization of taking backups and cleaning up old backups, and a graphical user interface application which lets the user modify which databases needs backup and other kind of features.

 To begin use you can download it free from [SourceForge.net](https://sourceforge.net/projects/mysqlbackupmanager/).